MikesTooLz/SQRL-xenforo/README.md

 This add-on adds SQRL authentication to XenForo 2.0.
 You can read more about SQRL from [Gibson Research Corporation](https://www.grc.com/sqrl/sqrl.htm).

+## Features

+- Register/login with SQRL
+- Toggle requirement of email on registration
+- Provides altered password and email change dialogs to accomodate users without either
+- Displays error if browser has scripting disabled

 ## Requirements

 - XenForo 2.0 using HTTPS